JohannesBuchner/pystrict3/README.rst

 pystrict3 statically checks Python3 code for simple mistakes, such as

-* calling functions with the wrong number of arguments,
+* calling functions with the wrong number of arguments
-* interpolating strings with the wrong number of arguments,
+* accessing attributes and methods that are never defined
 * shadowing and re-using variables
-* accessing attributes and methods that are never defined

 This complements other static analysers such as pyflakes, and can be used alongside linters and code format checkers.